-Our itinerary begins at Puerto Baquerizo Moreno, the capital of the Galapagos Province.
+Our Northern Galapagos cruise itinerary begins at Puerto Baquerizo Moreno, the capital of the Galapagos Province.
 On our first afternoon, we visit Cerro Colorado, a breeding center for the islands’ famous giant tortoises that is located amid a fantastic deciduous forest.
 We sail north overnight and awaken at the sunken caldera of Genovesa Island – a privileged place to visit with thousands of marine birds.

 On Thursday, we had back to the central islands to learn about both the distant and recent history of Buccaneer Cove aboard our inflatable dinghies.
 Following that, we’ll explore its underwater realm by going snorkeling or traveling aboard the glass-bottom boat.

 After that, we disembark at the popular site of Puerto Egas, a great place to see land and marine birds that are surrounded by a landscape made up of tuff-stone layers and lava flows.
 Sailing through the night, the next morning we will find ourselves at one of the youngest islands in the Galapagos and then disembark at Punta Espinoza, with its amazing combination of barrenness and abundant wildlife.
 Highlights here include hawks, penguins and the flightless cormorant.